Author of the award winning series Lets Talk! and podcast host of No Limits with lisa jacovsky

-Introduction We all evolve as we learn and grow over the years and for me it is something I welcome.
+We all evolve as we learn and grow over the years and for me it is something I welcome.
 I am at a point in my life where I am really finding myself again.
-I am rediscovering what makes me happy and that is writing.
-I am learning there is more to writing than what I grew up believing or maybe it is what I was taught to think.
-This article is about how I began writing when I was young.
-What I am learning about writing and how I am evolving into more than an author.
+I am rediscovering what makes me happy and that is writing and using my writing for something positive.